La Belle Noiseuse: Plot

-A young would-be artist Nicolas, with his partner Marianne, are introduced by the art dealer Porbus to the aged painter Frenhofer, inactive for many years, who lives in a grand château in the south of France with his young wife Liz.
-Conversations are desultory, until Porbus suggests that Frenhofer might like to paint the attractive Marianne, he thinks she may be what he needs to complete his last piece, abandoned ten years ago when Liz was his model.
-Nicolas okays the idea, but Marianne becomes angry with Nicolas for not having asked her first before promising the master that she will model, but goes to the château the next day.
+A young aspiring artist, Nicolas, and his partner Marianne are introduced by the art dealer Porbus to the aged painter Frenhofer, who has been inactive for many years.
+Frenhofer lives in a grand château in the south of France with his young wife, Liz.
+The conversations are initially desultory until Porbus suggests that Frenhofer might want to paint the attractive Marianne.
+Porbus believes she could be what Frenhofer needs to complete his last piece, which was abandoned ten years ago when Liz was his model.
+Nicolas agrees to the idea, but Marianne becomes angry with him for not asking her first before promising the master that she would model.
+Nonetheless, she goes to the château the next day.

-Work starts early next morning in Frenhofer's isolated studio, consisting of continual pen and wash studies on paper of Marianne in different positions, as he tries to capture the uniqueness of her body and the character of the woman within it.
-Over long days together their relationship varies, sometimes staying distant and sometimes getting relaxed.
-He progresses to working in oils on canvas, one day overpainting an unfinished study of Liz.
-When she sneaks into the studio one night and sees it, she is furious and hurt at the symbolism.
+Work starts early the next morning in Frenhofer's isolated studio, consisting of continual pen and wash studies on paper of Marianne in different positions as he tries to capture the uniqueness of her body and the character of the woman within it.
+Over long days together, their relationship fluctuates, sometimes staying distant and sometimes becoming more relaxed.
+Frenhofer progresses to working in oils on canvas, and one day, he overpaints an unfinished study of Liz.
+When Liz sneaks into the studio one night and sees it, she is furious and hurt by the symbolism.
 As the object of Frenhofer's concentrated attention all day, mostly in silence, Marianne has time to rethink her relationship with Nicolas and decides she no longer needs him.

-Eventually Frenhofer finishes his picture, which the film audience never sees.
-Once complete, the image is too powerful for Liz and for Marianne.
+Eventually, Frenhofer finishes his picture, which the film audience never sees.
+Once complete, the image is too powerful for both Liz and Marianne.
 Frenhofer hides it in a recess, which he seals with bricks and mortar, and quickly paints an innocuous version in which the face of the model is unseen.
-Porbus is invited to a celebratory party, after which Nicolas and the changed Marianne go their separate ways.
+Porbus is invited to a celebratory party, after which the changed Marianne breaks up with Nicolas.